stemey/baucis-gform/README.md

         text: String, // will be assigned to general group
         title: { type: String, groupCode:"text"}, // assigned to text group }, {gform: {group: group}})

+#### references

+To find a referenced model the gform client uses an autocomplete input element.
+The search is based on a single field which by default is either `name` or `label` if they exist.
+To set a different field use the configuration property `labelAttribute` on the schema level

+    var user = Schema({
+        firstname: String, // the field to search when looking for referenced Users
+        age: Integer
+    }, {gform: {labelAttribute: "firstname"}})